royderks/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 - The value of `AUTH0_DOMAIN` is the value of the `issuer` object property from the code snippet, without the protocol, `https://`, the quotation marks, and the trailing slash.
 It follows this format `YOUR-AUTH0-TENANT.auth0.com`.
 - The value of `CLIENT_ID` is a unique public identifier for your application.
 Although it's a public identifier, it’s recommended to not make it easily guessable by third parties.

-Next to these credentials you need to set the _Callback URL_, _Logout URL_ and _Allowed Web Origins_ for your application on the [Application Settings](https://manage.auth0.com/#/applications/) page in the Auth0 dashboard.
+Next to these credentials, you need to set the _Callback URL_, _Logout URL_ and _Allowed Web Origins_ for your application on the [Application Settings](https://manage.auth0.com/#/applications/) page in the Auth0 dashboard.
 These values must be equal to the address where your React application is running, which is `http://localhost:3000`.

-You can now restart the development server of Create React App by running `npm install` again.
-Your Auth0 credentials should now be available to use in the application to set up `Auth0Provider` in the file `src/index.js`, and be placed inside the `ApolloProvider` component like this:
+You can now restart the development server of Create React App by running `npm start` again.
+Your Auth0 credentials should now be available to use in the application to set up `Auth0Provider` in the file `src/index.js` and be placed inside the `ApolloProvider` component.
+Also, `Auth0Provider` can call a callback function to redirect the user to the correct page after authentication.
+This function is used to clear the user's authentication code from the url to prevent them from having to reauthenticate if they move to a different page.
+The `history` object is used to have the user navigate without refreshing the page, something that would delete the users' authentication code from the Context of `Auth0Provider`:

 ```js
 // src/index.js